Paddling the Susquehanna River

 There are many places to put in a kayak along the Susquehanna.
 I paddle the most along the middle section of the river, near Harrisburg.
-Just north of the city, the river cuts through the Kittatinny Ridge and four adjacent mountain ridges forming what is known as the Susquehanna Water Gaps, a National Natural Landmark which boasts stunning views from both land and water, including from the Conservancy’s new Cove Mountain Preserve.
+Just north of the city, the river cuts through the Kittatinny Ridge and four adjacent mountain ridges forming what is known as the Susquehanna Water Gaps, a National Natural Landmark which boasts stunning views from both land and water, including from the Conservancy’s new Hamer Woodlands at Cove Mountain.

 As the river narrows through the Susquehanna River Gaps, it creates a series of rapids and white water.
 The most well-known section of rapids is called the Dauphin Narrows.
 Here you can see more experienced kayakers traversing in and around the boulders and fast moving water.